-Elicoidali with Tropea onions
+Elicoidali with Tropea onions!

 The Italian region of Calabria is famous for its sweet red onions named after the popular beach town of Tropea.
-The main growing area for these onions is south of Tropea, around Ricardi and Capo Vaticano.
-They are grown all over Calabria, however, the ones grown closest to the sea are particularly sweet because of the sandy soil and mild climate.
+The main growing area for these onions is south of Tropea, around Ricardi and Capo Vaticano, although they are grown all over Calabria.
+However, the ones grown closest to the sea are particularly sweet because of the sandy soil and mild climate.(go straight to recipe)